-A call center nurse is a registered nurse that provides telephone triage and health advice to patients.
+A telehealth nurse is a registered nurse that provides telephone triage and health advice to patients.

-They work in a call center, which is a facility that handles telephone calls for a variety of businesses.
+They may also work in a call center, which is a facility that handles telephone calls for a variety of businesses.

-The nurse will usually have a set of protocols that they follow when assessing and advising patients.
+Just like in the clinical setting, they also have a set of protocols that they follow when assessing patients.